UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 Notes:

-We can do this very easily with a tool from Scikit Learn.
+We can do this very easily with the `train_test_split` function Scikit Learn.

-It gives us the versatility to either pass `X` and `y` or a dataframe with both `X` and `y` in it.
+This function allows us to split the data like we just discussed and it also does the shuffling for us.

+There are two ways of using it: Pass in a dataframe and then it does the split Pass in `X` and `y` and it will then split these both separately.

 It uses useful arguments such as: